Step-By-Step Guide to Tile a Backsplash

 A backsplash used to be put into kitchens to catch your flying food and to easily clean up.
 No longer are backsplashes used to protect the walls, now they are being used to make a statement.

 So many fun options it’s hard to choose just one.
 That’s why we love working in the field, haha, because we get to choose and install them all for our amazing clients.
-Lucky us!

 We recently fell in love and have been working with the talented creators and team, Mercury Mosaics on tile selections.
-Not sure if it was the tile or the team that we loved so much!
-But we cannot get enough.
+Not sure if it was the tile or the team that we loved so much, but we cannot get enough!

 Well, we recently used their white Moroccan Fish Scale Tiles within a kitchen design and remodel for a backsplash and are so excited to show you guys today how we created the look so you can too.
 Remember that mermaid blue bathroom we did with those fish scale tiles?

-Being we’re talking backsplash tutorial today, if you are looking to tile the same tiles within your the bathroom, you can check out our tutorial HERE.
+Being we’re talking backsplash tutorial today, if you are looking to tile the same tiles within your bathroom, you can check out our tutorial HERE.

-Laying tile can be a little bit nerve racking, especially when it is a new shape your not used to working with like these moroccan fish scale tiles.
-So today we wanted to provide you with a step by step tutorial on how we tiled the backsplash in our recent client kitchen renovation so you can DIY!
+Laying tile can be a little bit nerve-racking, especially when it is a new shape you’re not used to working with like these Moroccan fish scale tiles.
+So today we wanted to provide you with a step-by-step tutorial on how to tile a backsplash in our recent client kitchen renovation so you can DIY!

 This entire backsplash took us about 10 hours from start to finish and 8 of those hours were us doing it together.
 So if you’re solo, plan a little extra time.

-Buy Tools and Materials
+Step 1: Buy Tools and Materials

 Or you can click –> HERE <– to download our PDF guide (shown below) and print it for your run to the store, so you don’t forget one thing.